SUJITH04/ShannonADC/README.md

     C        0.15    110
     E        0.05    111
 ### RESULT
-Thus the generation of Shannon fano was implemented using MATLAB
+Thus the generation of Shannon fano was implemented using MATLAB.